Krebslabrep/Chatsirisupachai_Moene_2024/README.md

 Kasit Chatsirisupachai<sup>#</sup>, Christina J.I.
 Moene<sup>#</sup>, Rozemarijn Kleinendorst, Elisa Kreibich, Nacho Molina*, and Arnaud Krebs*
 This GitHub repository contains custom scripts for data analysis and figures from the manuscript "Mouse promoters are characterised by low occupancy and high turnover of RNA polymerase II".
+The manuscript has recently been accepted for publication in _Molecular Systems Biology_

 BioRxiv: https://www.biorxiv.org/content/10.1101/2024.09.23.614464v1

 ## Abstract